bmaupin/micro-civ-4/docs/instructions.md

 1. Launch Beyond the Sword and go to _Advanced_ > _Load a Mod_ and load _Quick Civ 4_

 #### Run the mod patcher

+ⓘ This will apply the changes in this mod to another mod, allowing it to be played more quickly.

 Requirements: Node.js 20+